August 28, 2020

 • Proactively track your spend

-From there, we’ll cover some of the biggest challenges of implementing financial management, as well as how to overcome them as a business owner.
+Once we have that basic understanding, we’ll cover some of the biggest challenges of implementing financial management and how to overcome them as a business owner.

-Having a solid financial plan is critical to succeeding in business, and understanding the philosophy of financial management is the key to nailing every stage of the planning process.
+A solid financial plan is critical to succeeding in business.
+Understanding the fundamentals behind financial management is the key to nailing every stage of the planning process.

-To exert maximum control over your company’s finances and set yourself apart from your competitors, you need to make sure that your financial management is fundamentally sound.
+To help maximize control over your company’s finances and keep everything running efficiently, you need to make sure that your financial management is sound.

 The three fundamental principles to keep in mind are:

-2. Your plan must not focus on the short-term; instead, prioritize long-term gains for a sustainable financial future.
+2. Your plan should prioritize long-term gains and how you plan to get there, so you can secure a sustainable financial future.

-These three principles are the lifeblood of a successful financial management business strategy.
+These three principles are what make a successful financial management business strategy.
 No matter what strategy you pursue, what type of financial planning you’re engaged in, or what challenges you face, sticking to these fundamentals will see you through.

-Your company will find success by custom-tailoring these general principles with the company’s specific goals, needs, and means.
-With this in mind, here are the four financial management strategies.
+Your company will find success by tailoring these general principles to the company’s specific goals, needs, and means.
+Keep that in mind when reading about the four financial management strategies below.

 1. Evaluate your historical spend and historical revenue